waydabber/BetterDisplay/README.md

 ### Other uses / features

+- Convert your internal and natively connected external displays to smoothly-scaled HiDPI displays on Apple Silicon even without mirroring a dummy (available in the [latest beta](https://github.com/waydabber/BetterDummy/releases))!
 - Reach the full brightness potential of your XDR or HDR display (available in the [latest beta](https://github.com/waydabber/BetterDummy/releases)).
 - Change the display's brightness, volume and colors via software and hardware (DDC) control (available in the [latest beta](https://github.com/waydabber/BetterDummy/releases)).
 - The app is  useful for anybody who is not satisfied with the offered default HiDPI resolutions offered by macOS.